 Finally, from a transparency perspective, employers that have been asked to disclose details of confirmed or suspected Covid-19 cases amongst their workforce to the authority should inform the employees concerned – ideally before they make the disclosure.
 They should identify what data they will be disclosing and the purpose and legal grounds for doing so.
 Most employers should be able to refer employees back to their general employee privacy notice for other key information such as the employees’ individual rights in relation to their personal data.

 - In the initial stages of the Covid-19 pandemic, many employers will have sought to put together business continuity plans to address how they would deal with the situation going forwards.
-This may have included putting in place special measures to protect employees who would be particularly at risk if they were to contract the virus (e.g. those who have serious chronic medical conditions such as heart disease, asthma, diabetes, etc. and pregnant women).
+This may have included putting in place special measures to protect employees who would be particularly at risk if they were to contract the virus (i.e. those who are considered ‘clinically extremely vulnerable’ or ‘clinically vulnerable’).
 In order to ensure such measures would be effective, employers would have needed to know which employees fall into these high risk categories, so may have needed to ask employees to declare if they do.
 Even if the employer has not required the disclosure of specific medical conditions, the cautious approach would be to treat employees’ confirmation that they fall into a high risk group as special category data (as it is still, arguably, data concerning health).

-- Where employees have had to self-isolate because they or someone in their household have had symptoms of Covid-19, they may have reported this to their employer.
+- Where employees have had to self-isolate because they or someone in their household or support bubble have tested positive for or had symptoms of Covid-19, they are likely to have reported this to their employer.
 As with the reporting of any other sickness absence, this would involve the employer processing the employee’s special category data – and, where an employee’s self-isolation was due to someone in their household having symptoms, it could involve processing the special category data of another person.

 While the Information Commissioner’s Office has indicated that it will take into account the capacity and financial pressures organisations are facing as a result of the Covid-19 pandemic when carrying out its regulatory functions, data protection law continues to apply.
 The ICO has produced high level guidance outlining six key data protection steps for organisations in the context of the pandemic.
 The key steps are: